 Back to Blog

-Campus Recruitment Season Is Here: 6 Things Employers Want You to Know
+Campus Recruitment Season Is Here: 6 Things Career Centers Need to Know

 Published on August 27th, 2025

 Campus recruitment is changing.
-AI is reshaping hiring, students are redefining priorities, and recruiters are under pressure to plan talent needs years in advance.
-Over the past few months, Brainstorm hosted three employer panels with leaders from RBC, AMD, KPMG, Intact, Medtronic, Bell, Marsh McLennan, Liberty Mutual, and Langan.
-Here are the takeaways career centres and employer relations professionals need to hear as the fall season begins.
+Students are redefining priorities, AI is shifting how they prepare, and recruiters are under pressure to plan talent needs years in advance.
+Over the past few months, Brainstorm hosted employer panels with leaders from RBC, AMD, KPMG, Intact, Medtronic, Bell, Marsh McLennan, Liberty Mutual, Langan, among others.
+Here’s what career centers and employer relations professionals need to hear as the fall season begins.

 • Help students understand shifting timelines